isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-05-23-post-Singapore and Beijing launch Interoperable Digital Documents Against Payment Trade Corporation.md

 <p>&nbsp;</p>
 <p>According to Chinese participating banks, BOC and ICBC, the transaction
-demonstrated that replacing traditional cross-border paper document mailing with digital transmission had reduced document circulation costs by 30%, and effectively mitigated risks like document fraud or loss.
-In addition, COFCO Industrial Food pointed out that with the traditional paper-based D/P processes, the period from shipment to payment settlement typically took around 20 days, while digitisation slashed this to just five days, minimising delays in document processing and transfer while significantly improving capital turnover efficiency.
+demonstrated that replacing traditional cross-border paper document mailing with digital transmission had <strong>reduced document circulation costs by 30%</strong>, and effectively <strong>mitigated risks like document fraud or loss</strong>.
+In addition, COFCO Industrial Food pointed out that with the traditional paper-based D/P processes, the period from shipment to <strong>payment settlement </strong>typically took around 20 days, while digitisation <strong>slashed </strong>this to just five days, <strong>minimising delays</strong> in <strong>document processing and transfer </strong>while significantly <strong>improving capital turnover</strong> efficiency.
 Participating enterprises in Singapore also confirmed similar results of reducing costs and improving efficiency.
-Yit Hong has reduced documentation handling time by 60%, enabling faster goods claims without courier delays.
-Based on PIL’s experience, the processing time of Bills of Lading (BL) has been dramatically reduced from 5-10 days of couriering paper BL to just 8 minutes per transaction digitally, while eliminating the risk of documents being lost in transit..
-Separately, DBS highlighted that this transaction reinforced the importance of interoperability and common standards in accelerating trade digitalisation and promoting a more efficient global trade ecosystem, while also addressing the scalability challenges of closed-loop platforms.
-UOB also recognised from this project that the digital issuance, transfer and endorsement of a TradeTrust-enabled eBL allowed banks to efficiently establish the authenticity of a BL without a separate validation process.
-When scaled, this can help to mitigate risk of trade finance fraud and strengthen confidence in cross-border trade finance.</p>
+Yit Hong has r<strong>educed documentation handling time by 60%</strong>, <strong>enabling faster goods claims without courier delays</strong>.
+Based on PIL’s experience, the <strong>processing time of Bills of Lading </strong>(BL) has been dramatically reduced from 5-10 days of couriering paper BL to <strong>just 8 minutes per transaction </strong>digitally, while <strong>eliminating </strong>the <strong>risk of documents</strong> being <strong>lost in transit.</strong> Separately, DBS highlighted that this transaction reinforced the importance of <strong>interoperability</strong> and <strong>common standards</strong> in accelerating trade digitalisation and promoting a more efficient global trade ecosystem, while also <strong>addressing the scalability challenges of closed-loop platforms</strong>.
+UOB also recognised from this project that the digital issuance, transfer and endorsement of a TradeTrust-enabled eBL allowed banks to <strong>efficiently establish the authenticity of a BL</strong>  <strong>without a separate validation process</strong>.
+When scaled, this can help to <strong>mitigate risk of trade finance fraud</strong> and <strong>strengthen confidence</strong> in cross-border trade finance.</p>
 <p>
 <br>Prior to this, COFCO and Yit Hong had implemented end-to-end interoperable
 digital trade collaborations in October 2023 (with PIL as the carrier)